PaddlePaddle/Quantum/README.md

 - [Copyright and License](#copyright-and-license)
 - [References](#references)

-[Paddle Quantum (量桨)](https://qml.baidu.com/) is a quantum machine learning (QML) toolkit developed based on Baidu PaddlePaddle.
-It provides a platform to construct and train quantum neural networks (QNNs) with easy-to-use QML development kits supporting combinatorial optimization, quantum chemistry and other cutting-edge quantum applications, making PaddlePaddle the first deep learning framework in China that supports quantum machine learning.
+[Paddle Quantum (量桨)](https://qml.baidu.com/) is the world's first cloud-integrated quantum machine learning platform based on Baidu PaddlePaddle.
+It supports the building and training of quantum neural networks, making PaddlePaddle the first deep learning framework in China.
+Paddle Quantum is feature-rich and easy to use.
+It provides comprehensive API documentation and tutorials help users get started right away.

 <p align="center">
   <a href="https://qml.baidu.com/">